 There are two places to find your managed users in your Trello Enterprise dashboard:

-- On the “Free Managed Accounts” page, all users listed are managed by your Enterprise but not currently on any Enterprise teams.
+- On the “Free managed accounts” page, all users listed are managed by your Enterprise but not currently part of any Enterprise Workspace.

 If you want to make sure that these users are able to use SSO as soon as they’ve migrated to Atlassian account, you can skip this step for now and come back to it after you’ve completed Step 5: Set up SSO.